Psalm 85:6, “Will you not revive us again, that your people may rejoice in you?”

-When we speak of the need for revival, I want to be very clear, first of all, about what revival is not.
+When we speak of the need for revival, I want to be very clear about what revival is not.

 For one thing, revival is not a denigration of those devoted saints who continue to faithfully pursue God’s Word and God’s will, even in times of relative spiritual drought.
 These are the unsung heroes whom God uses to perpetuate his church.
-It is upon the labors of these dedicated men and women and children that revival is built when it does finally come.
+It is upon the labors of these dedicated men, women, and children that revival is built when it does finally come.

-So true revival will be a radical inward change of heart towards the Lord, which will consequently radiate such a powerful magnetism, from our core, that it will result in a compass-shift for our family, career, church—and if sent on a widespread scale—even our culture and global community.
+So true revival will be a radical inward change of heart towards the Lord, which will consequently radiate such a powerful magnetism from our core that it will result in a compass shift for our family, career, and church—and if sent on a widespread scale—even our culture and global community.

 What Revival Always Involves

-Now that we understand what we are not looking for in a revival, it is vital that we consider what any widespread revival always involves.
+Now that we understand what we are not looking for in a revival, we must consider what any widespread revival always involves.

 First, revival always involves prayer.
 We might put it this way: prayer has happened without widespread revival, but a widespread revival has never happened without prayer.

-If we are hoping for revival, we must ask, “Who is weeping?
+If we hope for revival, we must ask, “Who is weeping?
 Who is agonizing in prayer?”

-Agonizing in prayer is often accompanied, in the Scriptures, with fasting as well.
-Fasting is a physical discipline which encourages and manifests an inward wrestling and temperance of soul.
-Isaiah writes, “Thus says the One who is high and lifted up, who inhabits eternity, whose name is Holy: ‘I dwell in the high and holy place, and also with him who is of a contrite and lowly spirit, to revive the spirit of the lowly, and to revive the heart of the contrite’.”
+In the Scriptures, agonizing in prayer is often accompanied by fasting as well.
+Fasting is a physical discipline that encourages and manifests an inward wrestling and temperance of the soul.
+Isaiah writes, “Thus says the One who is high and lifted up, who inhabits eternity, whose name is Holy: ‘I dwell in the high and holy place, and also with him who is of a contrite and lowly spirit, to revive the spirit of the lowly, and to revive the heart of the contrite.’”
 (Isaiah 57:15).

 Second, revival always involves repentance.
 This is because the very word revival presupposes a declination.
 One dictionary defines revival in this way: